ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 "objective_data", which is very general and broad in scope.
 The code 6.41 represents the concept "laboratory_and_radiology_data", which is a form of "objective_data", but more specific.
-The code 6.41.149 represents the concept "radiographic_studies", which is an even more specific form of objective data.
+The code 6.41.149 represents the concept "radiographic_studies", which is a more specific form of "laboratory_and_radiology_data".
 The concepts increase in specificity as the code strings increase in length.
 Each node in the concept graph has a unique code that represents a path through the graph from the highest-level concepts to it.

 SecTag Errors
 -------------

-As for errors in the SecTag database, two concepts are misspelled.
-These are concept 127, "principal_diagnosis", misspelled as "principle_diagnosis", and concept 695, "level_of_consciousness", misspelled as "level_of_cousciousness".
+There are a few errors in the SecTag database.
+Two concepts are misspelled.
+These are concept 127, "principal_diagnosis", misspelled as "principle_diagnosis", and concept 695, "level_of_consciousness", misspelled as
+"level_of_cousciousness".
 Clarity's db extraction code corrects both of these misspellings.

-Concept 308, "sleep_habits", has as concept text "sleep_habits,_sleep", which
+Concept 308, "sleep_habits", has as concept text "sleep_habits,_sleep".
+The
-is obviously an error.
-The extraction program converts this to just "sleep_habits".
+extraction program converts this to just "sleep_habits".

 Concept 2921, "preoperative_medications" is missing a treecode.
 A closely related concept, number 441 "postoperative_medications" has treecode